 - The Financial Conduct Authority (FCA) in the UK

 - The Financial Services Agency (FSA) in Japan

 - The Australian Securities and Investments Commission (ASIC) in Australia

 These bodies set the standards by which every forex broker must comply, which helps ensure that currency trading is ethical and fair.

 How much money is traded on the forex market daily?

-In 2019, there was $6 trillion of forex traded on average each day according to the Bank for International Settlements.
+In 2022, there was US$7.5 trillion of forex traded on average each day according to the Bank for International Settlements.
 That makes it the biggest financial market in the world by volume – by some distance.

-For example, around US$230 billion is traded on the global stock market each day on average.
-That makes forex more than 20 times bigger.
+Around US$553 billion is traded on the global stock market each day on average, for example.
+That makes forex more than 10 times bigger.

 What are gaps in forex trading?

 Gaps in forex trading are when a market moves from one price to another without any trading in between.
 They occur most often over the weekend – a market may close at one price on Friday, then open higher or lower the following Monday.